lechium/AirPhoto/README.md

 # AirPhoto
-Hidden tvOS application for jailbroken AppleTV's that will allow you to watch view AirDropped photos.
+ tvOS application for jailbroken AppleTV's that will allow you to view / browse AirDropped photos.
 Requires Breezy